Column of Justinian

 The Column of Justinian is on the right

-The large capital comes from the Column of Leo or possible the Column of Justinian
+Column Drum and Impost Block in the Courtyard of Topkapı Palace come from the Column of Leo or possibly the Column of Justinian

 View of the Augustaion and Hagia Sophia